Flea (musician): Rock and Roll Hall of Fame induction, Helen Burns, The Getaway, and memoir (2012–2019)

 On July 19, 2012, Flea released a solo EP, Helen Burns, composed mainly of instrumental tracks, except the title track (which Patti Smith sang on) and "Lovelovelove", which features the Silverlake Conservatory of Music's kids and adults choir.
-It is Flea's first solo release, who has only released solo songs previously on soundtracks and other projects.
-Flea said of the EP "I am putting it out to raise money for the Silverlake Conservatory of Music, a community-based non-profit music school that I am an integral part of."
+It is Flea's first solo release, as he had previously released solo songs only on soundtracks and other projects.
+Flea said of the EP, "I am putting it out to raise money for the Silverlake Conservatory of Music, a community-based non-profit music school that I am an integral part of."
 The download of the EP is available at "a name your own price" on the Silverlake Conservatory website and was made available through all major digital outlets on August 9, 2012.

 On October 16, 2012, his 50th birthday, Flea gave an interview with CNN discussing the Chili Peppers and was asked if he plans to continue with them.
 Flea responded by saying "I love the Chili Peppers, and I would love to.
 If there's anything I know, it's every time you start making plans, you don't know what's going to come up next.
 Anything can happen.
 So I love being in the Chili Peppers and it's my home, and I've been doing it for more than half my life.
 Of course, during the course of doing it, there's been all kinds of ups and downs, and moments of extreme (positivity), floating on clouds of greatness, and times of just groveling, and misery, and uncertainty, and anger, and love and all those things.
 Like being in a family.
 I really can't predict.
 But I love being in it for now, and right now, about as far as I'm thinking is getting through this tour that we're doing, performing at the highest level possible, then hunkering down and writing another record."